Ain't nothin' here. Y'all best be movin' on, compadre.

 Howard Matz Goblin

-"So I want the lawyers to underst and that without reciting everything that's already clearly Ninth Circuit precedent that's at page 1075, I am applying the Ninth Circuit's test and, in a nutshell, the only intent requirement for a true threat is that the defendant intentionally and knowingly communicate the threat once it's been defined to be a threat."
+"So I want the lawyers to understand that without reciting everything that's already clearly Ninth Circuit precedent that's at page 1075, I am applying the Ninth Circuit's test and, in a nutshell, the only intent requirement for a true threat is that the defendant intentionally and knowingly communicate the threat once it's been defined to be a threat."

 A WISE GUY

 WRONG: WHAT IS A THREAT HAS NEVER BEEN DEFINED UNDER THE LAW.
 AND THAT IS A FACT!
 AND THE TEST HE APPLIED IS WRONG, TOO.
 IBID.
-HIS MIND WAS MADE UP.

 Howard Matz Goblin

-"A statement that "I will kill you," a statement to "keep your dogs at bay now I'm armed," a statement that "I'm coming to collect from you personally" when coupled with
+"A statement that "I will kill you," a statement to "keep your dogs at bay now I'm armed," a statement that "I'm coming to collect from you personally" when coupled with pictures of the recipients, of their children, information about their homes and addresses, is a direct threat that a reasonable person would perceive to be likely to be perceived by the recipient -- and these were specific recipients as well as the public generally -- to provide a risk of violence and a risk of injury."

 A WISE GUY